Simplify Square Root Of 100

 • Physics: Calculating distances, speeds, and energies often involves square roots.

-• Engineering: Structural calculations and design frequently utilize square roots.
+• Engineering: Structural calculations and design frequently work with square roots.

 • Finance: Calculating compound interest and investment returns often involve square roots.